 what she needs i always have done.
 Just one example of many.
 I knew i had to

 mums would take their babies out in a summer dress and cardi, mine would

 have a fur coat on and a blanket.
 I didn’t really care when people

-looked at me as if i were a bit over the top because i knew even then that moll
+looked at me as if i were a bit over the top because i knew even then

 had body temperature regulation problems.